 - What the new link attributes of sponsored and UGC mean

-- When you should use nofollow links to keep Google happy
+- When you should use nofollow links and new categories of link attribution to keep Google happy

 What is a nofollow link?

 To understand what a nofollow link is, you also need to understand what a follow link is.
 Basically, one of the main metrics Google uses to rank a site in their search results is how many other sites link to that site and to that page.
 Basically, a link to a site is like giving it a vote of confidence.

 Sometimes, however, we may want to link to a site and not give it a vote.
 For example, maybe we are writing a guide to the worst sites on the internet.
 In this case, we do not want to give those sites a vote.

 The way to tell Google that we don’t want to give this site a vote of confidence is to mark the link as nofollow.
 Google sees this nofollow and its crawlers do not follow the link and that site basically does not benefit from the link you have given them.

 This is a generalisation.
 There has been shown to be some benefit from nofollow links, especially ones from powerful sites such as Wikipedia, but generally, follow links are what a site wants to improve their search rankings.

 Let me be clear.
 Nofollow is not a negative vote for a link – it’s just a way that Google indicates that there’s no great benefit from this form of spamming in order to try and build links.
 My 7-day link building challenge is a GREAT way to build legitimate links for your blog. > Sign up here